 Connecting outdoor educators to the science behind resource management

-The nature center summit is an opportunity for our nonformal education partners to learn, ask questions and discuss Michigan’s changing natural resources base.
+The Nature Center Summit is an opportunity for our nonformal education partners to learn, ask questions and discuss Michigan’s changing natural resources.

 Join us Friday, Feb.
-15, 2019 at the Ralph A. MacMullen Conference Center in Roscommon for a rare opportunity to hear Michigan’s natural resources experts all in one setting.
-Stay overnight for a fun networking opportunity as well!
+14, 2020, at the Ralph A. MacMullen Conference Center in Roscommon for a rare opportunity to hear from Michigan’s natural resources experts all in one setting.
+Stay overnight for a fun networking opportunity as well.

 What is it?

-This day-long workshop will feature the DNR professionals that research and manage these resources for the citizens of our state.
+This day-long workshop will feature the DNR professionals who research and manage natural resources for the citizens of our state.
 We have pulled together the DNR “expert” on each topic, so you will be hearing the most current, science-based information available.

 - Wildlife health issues